-The database and issue brief were updated in July 2016 to reflect new program information, as well as the National Registry of Evidence-based Programs and Practices’ new website.
+The database and issue brief were updated in July 2016 to reflect new program information, as well as the National Registry of Evidence-based Programs and Practices’ new guidelines.

 By using rigorous evidence to inform their decisions, policymakers can fund and operate public programs that have been proved to work and achieve substantially better results for citizens.
 Leveraging the power of evidence-based policymaking can help governments reduce wasteful spending, expand innovative programs, and strengthen accountability.
 The Pew-MacArthur Results First Initiative, a project of The Pew Charitable Trusts and the John D. and Catherine T. MacArthur Foundation, is working with states and counties to implement an innovative cost-benefit model to help direct funding to programs that can achieve strong outcomes.